Third-Party Licenses#

 ci/install-and-vendor-osgeo.py runs in cibuildwheel's CIBW_BEFORE_BUILD

-setuptools then packages everything under src/pyramids/_licenses/ into the
+build model provides; setuptools then packages the directory into the wheel

-This guarantees that whichever conda-forge build of GDAL we link against in a given release also contributes its current upstream LICENSE files into the wheel — no hand-maintained list of license texts to keep in sync.
+Either way, whichever exact upstream versions we link against in a given release contribute their own current LICENSE files into the wheel — no hand-maintained list of license texts to keep in sync.

 License compatibility with GPLv3#